 Accounting details are complex and challenging to comprehend for anybody who is not a skilled accountant.

-Though many accountants create comprehensive graphs and reports, the finest ones can easily explain their significance to non-accountants.
+Though many accountants create comprehensive graphs, reports and income statement, the finest ones can easily explain their significance to non-accountants.

 Therefore, you should hire an accountant who can lay out the issues and their potential solutions in a manner that everyone understands.
 It will enable your team to develop the best course of action.